Toby Price: 2021

 Price won Stages 1 and 3 of the 2021 Dakar Rally, and rode all Stage 8 with a severely damaged rear tyre that he repaired with duct tape and cable ties.
 He was less than a minute from the overall lead in Stage 9 when he crashed, injuring his left arm and shoulder and had to be airlifted to hospital, putting him out of the race.

+On Australia Day 2021, Price was awarded a Medal of the Order of Australia, for service to motorsport, particularly to cross country motorcycle racing.

 In June, Price became the first person to win the Finke Desert Race both in a car and on a bike, when he won the Cars category.
 Four days before Finke, he re-signed with KTM Factory Racing for another two years, and received doctor's clearance to ride motorcycles again following his Dakar shoulder injury.

 Price returned to the Boost Mobile Super Trucks in July at Reid Park Street Circuit.
 He won his first career SST race in the first event after taking the lead following the competition caution.